 For those of us living in Montgomery County or elsewhere in the northern Miami Valley, the historic city of Lebanon in Warren County isn’t always at the forefront of our radars when it comes to jaunts out of town.

-But, as Butler and Warren County residents and historic buffs already know, the small city has more than the title of county seat to draw visitors.
+But, as Butler County and Warren County residents and historic buffs already know, the small city has more than the title of county seat to draw visitors.
 From its famous visitors, to the excellent antique shopping, to its particularly jovial feeling during the holiday season, the downtown area gives you plenty of reasons to take a drive down 75 and enjoy an afternoon or weekend along its streets.

 Feel the history in the air